 In the winter, you’ll want to have the fans blow UP (clockwise).
 That way, warm air that has traveled up to the ceiling (heat rises) will circulate up and back down into the room.

 If you don’t use that extra bedroom or if you’re rarely in the den during the summer, close off those rooms.
 Keep the door shut and close the vents.
 Not having to cool the rooms you don’t use – smart!

 Technology has come to some of the simplest of our home items.
 Thermostats have become programmable, so you can set it and forget it.
 Smart thermostats take it a step farther.

 6) Use your drapes and blinds

 Curtains that block the sunlight during the day will also keep your rooms a lot cooler.
-This will help your air conditioner.
+This will help your air conditioning equipment.
 It won’t have to work as hard.
 If you’re gone at work or if it’s especially hot, you’ll enjoy coming back to find your home cool (and your energy bill lower!)